paveluxd/b-brg/notes.md

     - win + shift + s -> screenshot

 **Update notes**
-- Now units of particular profile will have unique skins., starting from mages and minions that got unique outfit sets.
+- Now units of particular profile will have unique skins. starting from mages and minions that got unique outfit sets.